 - Dining, retail, and spa discounts

 And guess what?
 You can share all of this with a guest!
-If you’re not flying alone, your traveling companions are always welcomed as guests in the Priority Pass lounges.
+If you’re not flying alone, your traveling companions are always welcome as guests in the Priority Pass lounges.

 Besides designated lounges, Priority Pass offers its members the chance to enjoy a proper meal at a restaurant for a discounted price.

-If your airport does not have a lounge, or if you don’t want meals from the airport lounge, you can flaunt your membership card and have a nice dine-in experience at the airport.
+If your airport does not have a lounge, or if you don’t want meals from the airport lounge, you can flaunt your membership card and have a pleasant dine-in experience at the airport.

 Many people don’t know that they can actually get easy car rentals through Priority Pass.
-Thanks to their partnership with Avis, you can enjoy the Avis Preferred Plus program with no additional costs.
+Thanks to their partnership with Avis, you can enjoy the Avis Preferred Plus program at no additional costs.